Cost of Laying a Patio

 Once the joints are completely full, a brush should be used to remove any excess sand off the patio surface.
 The jointing material will then harden, and your patio will look brand new again.

-Alternatives to Patio
+What Alternatives to a Patio Are There?

 Gravel